Skip to content

 The Behavioral Intelligence Alternative

 Unlike surveys, behavioral analysis is immune to social desirability bias.
 It captures signals the subject is not aware of.
-It produces results in 90 seconds, not quarterly cycles.
+It produces results from any video, not quarterly cycles.
 And it measures the behavioral states that actually predict performance.

 Why Now?